Steve Scott’s Radical Hot Rod Creation

 “How It All Began”

-Everything on this page is copyrighted by me, Steve Scott, 2012 -
+Everything on this website is copyrighted by me, Steve Scott, 2012 -

-On about March 15, 1960, when I was 17, a classmate in our advanced physics class
+On about March 15, 1960, when I was 17, a classmate in my advanced physics class

 drew a cartoon of a wild, tipped over Model T hot rod.
 When he showed it to a few